 - Pay into your retirement accounts, such as your employer-sponsored 401(k), Traditional IRA, or Roth IRA.
 (Or start investing for retirement with Ellevest.)

-- Build your emergency savings account using CIT Bank or UFB Direct
+- Build your emergency savings account using CIT Bank

 - Feed your vacation fund